gaearon/babel-plugin-react-transform/README.md

 ```

 Then edit your `.babelrc` to include `extra.react-transform`.
-It must be an array of the transforms you want to use:
+It must be an object with a `transforms` property being an array of the transforms you want to use:

 ```js
 {